Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: EE P 596

-Topics of current interest in electrical engineering.
+Topics of current interest in electrical and computer engineering.

 View course details in MyPlan: EE P 598